knedliky/the-library/guides/aws_s3_download.md

-# Downloading content from S# using the AWS CLI
+# Downloading content from S3 using the AWS CLI

 1. Install the AWS CLI, using [up to date instructions from AWS](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html).
 Homebrew is no longer officially supported at the time of writing.
 2. Add the AWS credentials with permissions to the buckets desired `aws configure`